-The Directors and Management are confident that the further funding required beyond the twelve months can be raised through either an equity raise or debt funding.
-As at the date of this document, funding requirements beyond twelve months have not been determined, no such further funding has been raised and there can be no certainty that sufficient funds can be raised if required.
-Whilst this represents an uncertainty, given the timeframe to raise these funds and the Group's history of achieving this, this is not considered a material uncertainty.
-Management note if sufficient funding was not raised during that period beyond 12 months and commitments under future exploration phases not met, then this could impact the Group's future participation in the underlying assets and, it may be unable to realise its assets and discharge its liabilities in the normal course of business.
-The interim financial statements for the three months ended 31 March 2022 and 2021 do not include adjustments that would result if the Group was unable to continue as a going concern.
-Having given due consideration to the cash requirements of the Group, the Board has a reasonable expectation that the Group will have adequate resources to continue in operational existence for a period of at least twelve months from the date of this MD&A .
-For this reason, the Board continues to adopt the going concern basis in preparing its consolidated financial statements which assumes the Group will be able to meet its liabilities as they fall due for the foreseeable future.
+The Directors and Management are confident that further funding required can be raised through either an equity raise or debt funding.
+As at the date of the approval of these financial statements, funding requirements beyond Stage 3 have not been determined, no such further funding has been raised and there can be no certainty that sufficient funds can be raised if required.
+Whilst this represents an uncertainty, given the timeframe to raise these funds and the Group's history of achieving this, this is not considered a material uncertainty as the Group has sufficient funds for committed costs and operating expenses for the next twelve months coupled with the fact that the participation optionality agreed in the LOI with the proration units means Falcon does not have to participate in future drilling.
+The financial statements do not include adjustments that would result if the Group was unable to continue as a going concern.
+Having given due consideration to the cash requirements of the Group, the Board of Directors ("the Board") has a reasonable expectation that the Group will have adequate resources to continue in operational existence for a period of at least twelve months from the date of approval of the financial statements.
+For this reason, the Board continues to adopt the going concern basis in preparing the consolidated financial statements which assumes the Group will be able to meet its liabilities as they fall due for the foreseeable future.